toolpath/syil/README.md

 **PROBEY**

 The Probe Y macro probes the side of a part in the Y direction.
-The A argument is the selected work coordinate(G54-59).
-The B argument is the distance to probe in Y. The Y distance can be a positive or negative value depending on which side of the stock you would like to probe.
-If Y distance is too small, the macro will report an error at the end of the routine.
+`A` is the selected work coordinate(G54-59).
+`B` is the distance to probe in Y.
+`B` can be a positive or negative value depending on which side of the stock you would like to probe.
+If `B` is too small, the macro will report an error at the end of the routine.

 ![probeY](images/probeY.png)